OpenFlex/xara-cairo/README.md

 xara-cairo
 ==========

-Yet another port of XaraXL intended to build against modern open source libraries on BSD and Linux.
+Yet another port of XaraLX intended to build against modern open source libraries on BSD and Linux.

 Build Requirements